Arabian-vACC/library/docs/aerodrome/doha-hamad/gmc.md

 ### 4.6.3 Splitting procedure
 When a single GMC controller is online, they shall manage all surface movement areas from the GMC 1 position.

-Unless otherwise authorized by Arabian vACC staff, GMP (Hamad Delivery) must be online before a second or third GMC (Hamad Ground) positions can be opened.
+Unless otherwise authorized by Arabian vACC staff, GMP (Hamad Delivery) must be online before a second or third GMC (Hamad Ground) position may be opened.

 If GMP is not online, GMC shall assume the responsibilities of the lower controller.